cnabio/cnab-spec/101-bundle-json.md

 }
 ```

-- parameters: name/value pairs describing a user-overridable parameter
+- `parameters`: name/value pairs describing a user-overridable parameter
   - `<name>`: The name of the parameter.
 This is REQUIRED.
 In the example above, this is `backend_port`.
 This
     is mapped to a value definition, which contains the following fields:
-    - type: "null", "boolean", "string", "number", or "integer".
+    - `type`: "null", "boolean", "string", "number", or "integer".
 These types correspond to the main primitive types of JSON (with _integer_ as a special case).
 Objects and arrays are not supported, as the serialization of these is underdetermined.
 (REQUIRED)
-    - required: if this is set to true, a value MUST be specified (OPTIONAL, not shown)
+    - `required`: if this is set to true, a value MUST be specified (OPTIONAL, not shown)
-    - defaultValue: The default value (OPTIONAL)
+    - `defaultValue`: The default value (OPTIONAL)
-    - enum (alias allowedValues): an array of allowed values (OPTIONAL)
+    - `enum` (alias `allowedValues`): an array of allowed values (OPTIONAL)
-    - minimum (alias minValue): Minimum value (for numeric and integer) (OPTIONAL)
+    - `minimum` (alias `minValue`): Minimum value (for numeric and integer) (OPTIONAL)
-    - exclusiveMinimum: Exclusive minimum value (for numeric and integer) (OPTIONAL)
+    - `exclusiveMinimum`: Exclusive minimum value (for numeric and integer) (OPTIONAL)
-    - maximum (alias maxValue): Maximum value (for numeric and integer) (OPTIONAL)
+    - `maximum` (alias `maxValue`): Maximum value (for numeric and integer) (OPTIONAL)
-    - exclusiveMaximum: Exclusive maximum value (for numeric and integer) (OPTIONAL)
+    - `exclusiveMaximum`: Exclusive maximum value (for numeric and integer) (OPTIONAL)
-    - minLength: Minimum number of characters allowed in the field (for strings) (OPTIONAL)
+    - `minLength`: Minimum number of characters allowed in the field (for strings) (OPTIONAL)
-    - maxLength: Maximum number of characters allowed in the field (for strings) (OPTIONAL)
+    - `maxLength`: Maximum number of characters allowed in the field (for strings) (OPTIONAL)
-    - pattern: An ECMA 262 regular expression that must match the string (OPTIONAL)
+    - `pattern`: An ECMA 262 regular expression that must match the string (OPTIONAL)
-    - metadata: Holds fields that are not used in validation (OPTIONAL)
+    - `metadata`: Holds fields that are not used in validation (OPTIONAL)
-      - description: A user-friendly description of the parameter
+      - `description`: A user-friendly description of the parameter
-    - destination: Indicates where (in the invocation image) the parameter is to be written (REQUIRED)
+    - `destination`: Indicates where (in the invocation image) the parameter is to be written (REQUIRED)
-      - env: The name of an environment variable
+      - `env`: The name of an environment variable
-      - path: The fully qualified path to a file that will be created
+      - `path`: The fully qualified path to a file that will be created
-    - apply-to: restricts this parameter to a given list of actions.
+    - `apply-to`: restricts this parameter to a given list of actions.
 If empty or missing, applies to all actions (OPTIONAL)

 Parameter names (the keys in `parameters`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names MAY begin with a digit (approximately `[A-Z0-9_]+`).